vncastanheira/gjapi_python/README.md

-Game Jolt Trophy for Python 3.x
+Game Jolt Trophy for Python
 ---------------------------------
 by viniciusepiplon - vncastanheira@gmail.com
-version 0.6 beta
+version 1.0
+- Python 3.x stable
+- Python 2.7 unstable

 This is a general Python module for manipulating user data and trophies (achievments) on GameJolt.